kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Cavernous sinus
 	D. Straight sinus
 	E. Occipital sinus

-#### Answer: C. Cavernous sinus - ?
+#### Answer: C. Cavernous sinus - *FALSE* = B. Inferior petrosal sinus - TRUE
+- The straight sinus usually runs into the left transverse sinus, which can also drain into the occipital and superior petrosal sinuses.
+The cavernous sinus receives drainage from the ophthalmic veins, sphenoparietal sinus, superficial middle cerebral vein and the basilar plexus.
+Subsequent drainage of the cavernous sinus is into the inferior petrosal sinus, although a large connection still exists to the superior petrosal sinus, running along the superior edge of the petrous temporal bone.
+- The superior sagittal sinus runs in the upper border of the falx cerebri and runs posteriorly to the internal occipital protuberance, where it usually deviates to the right to become continuous with the corresponding transverse sinus.
+The inferior sagittal sinus lies in the free lower margin of the falx cerebri.
+It joins the great cerebral vein to become the straight sinus, which usually becomes continuous with the left transverse sinus.
+The sigmoid sinus is continuous with the transverse sinus.

+- The petrosal sinuses drain the cavernous sinus.
+The superior petrosal sinus drains to the transverse sinus and the inferior petrosal sinus to the internal jugular vein.
+- The internal jugular vein is formed by the union of the inferior petrosal sinus and the sigmoid sinus on each side of the skull base, to emerge from the jugular foramen and run down caudally within the carotid sheath.

 ### Q14
 All of the following statements about _5-fluorouracil_ (5-FU) are correct, EXCEPT:

-	A. It is indicated in the adjuvant treatment of rectal cancers
+	A. It is indicated in the adjuvant treatment of rectal cancers - T
-	B. It interferes with DNA synthesis by reducing the availability of thymidylic acid
+	B. It interferes with DNA synthesis by reducing the availability of thymidylic acid - T
-	C. It is used in the treatment of solid cancers
+	C. It is used in the treatment of solid cancers - T
-	D. It is an alkylating agent
+	D. It is an alkylating agent - FALSE
-	E. It inhibits pyrimidine rather than purine synthesis
+	E. It inhibits pyrimidine rather than purine synthesis - T

-#### Answer: B. It interferes with DNA synthesis by reducing the availability of thymidylic acid - ?
+#### Answer: B. It interferes with DNA synthesis by reducing the availability of thymidylic acid - *FALSE* = D. It is an alkylating agent - TRUE
+- 5-FU is commonly used in the treatment of colorectal cancers
+- It belongs to the group of antimetabolites and
+	- inhibits DNA synthesis accordingly by interfering with pyrimidine synthesis

 ### Q15
 Which statement is true regarding the _bladder_?